quic-mtuttle/aimet/Docs/index.rst

    API Reference <apiref/index>
    Release Notes <release_notes>

-The AI Model Efficiency Toolkit (AIMET) is a software toolkit designed for quantizing and compressing trained models.
+The AI Model Efficiency Toolkit (AIMET) is a software toolkit for quantizing and compressing trained models.
 The primary objective of model optimization is to facilitate its deployment on edge devices like mobile phones or laptops.

-AIMET employs post-training and fine-tuning techniques to optimize trained models, aiming to minimize accuracy loss during quantization or compression.
+AIMET employs post-training and fine-tuning techniques to minimize accuracy loss during quantization and compression.

-AIMET supports models from PyTorch, TensorFlow/Keras, and ONNX frameworks.
+AIMET supports models from the PyTorch, TensorFlow/Keras, and ONNX frameworks.

 Quick Start
 ===========

-To quickly install and begin using AIMET with PyTorch, see the :doc:`Quick start guide <../install/quick-start>`.
+To quickly install and begin using AIMET with PyTorch, see the :doc:`Quick Start Guide <../install/quick-start>`.

 Installation
 ============